engula/engula/docs/rfcs/2022-01-04-shared-storage.md

 ## Motivation

 Most object storage services provide high durability and high throughput.
 But the latency is about tens or hundreds of milliseconds.
-It is not a problem for background writes, but it is unacceptable for foreground reads of a read-time database.
+It is not a problem for background writes, but it is unacceptable for foreground reads of a real-time database.
 To reduce the read latency, we can add a cache tier on top of an object storage.

 ## Detailed design